rabbit-ninja/phpca3/README.md

 # phpca3
-php files for ca 3 of collage class!
+php files for ca 3 of collage class! by shubham mishra (aka rabbit_ninja)